 It’s been a huge year for advances in technology for the deaf community, making access to the hearing world more possible than ever.
 At terptree, we have brought you many of the latest innovations via our social media channels.
-However, as there is very little you can say in a tweet, we’ve decided to review 5 of the most recent apps that can change the world for deaf people.
+However, as it is very little you can say in a tweet, we’ve decided to review 5 of the most recent apps that can change the world for deaf people.

 What is it: RogerVoice is a multilingual app that has been designed for people who cannot hear on the phone.
-It can be installed onto a smart phone or tablet letting you use the application to make calls.
+It can be installed onto a smartphone or tablet, letting you use the application to make calls.
 The app works by using live text transcription, letting you read what the other person is saying in the form of text.
 The creator, Oliver Jeannel, was born profoundly deaf.
 His ambition was to create an app like this, leading to him quitting his job at the age of 33 to make it happen!

 What do we like about it: RogerVoice is a very useful app and could potentially change the lives of deaf people.
 It makes it easier for deaf people to get in touch with others via the phone.
 Everyday general and business tasks are made easier by just allowing you to receive and answer a phone call!
 It allows you to connect with your social community in the way the world does, leaving you feeling involved and not isolated.
-The RogerVoice team is working on new features for the app, things such as translation, text to voice and a few other elements to develop the app even further.
+The RogerVoice team is working on new features for the app, things such as translation, text-to-voice and a few other elements to develop the app even further.

-How much: RogerVoice hasn’t been launched yet but has achieved its kickstarter goal.
+How much: RogerVoice hasn’t been launched yet but has achieved its Kickstarter goal.
 This means it’ll soon be an app ready to download.

-What is it: MyEarDroid is an android app which aims to assist the hard of hearing community in their home environment.
-Once this app is on your phone it will alert you, through vibration or text, about various sounds going on around you, for example if the doorbell goes or the telephone rings.
+What is it: MyEarDroid is an android app which aims to assist the hard-of-hearing community in their home environment.
+Once this app is on your phone, it will alert you, through vibration or text, about various sounds going on around you, for example, if the doorbell goes or the telephone rings.

 What do we like about it: The great thing about this app is that it can be personalised to what sounds are relevant to the user.